 Isar, Y. R. (2011).
 Cultural organisations and intercultural dialogue.
 Pace Diritti Umani, 2, 41-50.

 Jackson, J. (2014).
 The process of becoming reflexive and intercultural: Navigating study abroad and reentry experience.
 In J. Byrd Clark & F. Dervin (Eds), Reflexivity and Multimodality in Language Education: Rethinking Multilingualism and Interculturality in Accelerating, Complex and Transnational Spaces (pp. 94-126).
-London: Routledge.
+London, UK: Routledge.

 Jackson, J. (2018).
 Online intercultural education and study abroad: Theory into practice.
-London: Routledge.
+London, UK: Routledge.

 Jaggar, A. M. (2005).
 “Saving Amina”: Global justice for women and intercultural dialogue.
 Ethics & International Affairs, 19(3), 55-75.

 James, M. R. (1999).
 Critical intercultural dialogue.
 Polity, 31(4), 587-608.